Sadliquid/AVP_ASSN2/README.md

 # Advanced Programming - Assignment 2
 This assignment focuses on C# Delegates, Enums, asnychronous processes and functional programming

-**In a scenario where the program cannot be run due to varying security restructions across different Operating Systems, PLEASE delete the `obj` and `bin` files!**
+**In a scenario where the program cannot be run due to varying security restructions across different Operating Systems, PLEASE delete the `obj` and `bin` files and try running the code again!**

 ## Sources and credits
 - [C# Delegates (GeeksForGeeks)](https://www.geeksforgeeks.org/c-sharp-delegates/)